In January of 2016, Dan Larson was named the 16th football coach in program history.

 Larson was a three-year starter on the defensive line at UW-Eau Claire and, as a senior in 2002, captained the Blugolds while attaining All-Wisconsin Intercollegiate Athletic Conference (WIAC) recognition.

-Larson earned a B.A. degree in mass communications/public relations from Wisconsin-Eau Claire in 2003 and a Master’s degree in education from Marietta College two years later.
-He and his wife, Erin, have one daughter, Stella and one son, Oliver.
+Larson earned a B.A. degree in mass communications/public relations from UW-Eau Claire in 2003 and a Master’s degree in education from Marietta College two years later.